ccao-data/data-architecture/.github/ISSUE_TEMPLATE/new-dbt-test.md

 ## New DBT Tests

 Our workflow focuses on creating reusable generic test templates in the `dbt/tests/generic/` directory, which are invoked in the `schema.yaml` file for a given data model.
-We can either utilize an existing generic test or add a new one.
+We can either utilize an existing generic test, modify an existing generic test, or add a new generic test.

 ### Utilize Existing Test